tirtharajghosh/Intelligent-Examination-System/README.md

 To install it, follow the following procedures.

-### Clone
+### Fork & Clone

-- Clone this repo to your local machine using `https://github.com/Webircle/Intelligent-Examination-System`
+- Fork and Clone this repo to your local machine.

 ### Setup